f4raday/auc-dapp/README.md

 ### Run

-Before running ensure, that you unlocked your MetaMask account.
+Before running ensure you unlocked your MetaMask account and you have MeteorJS platform installed.

 ```
 git clone https://github.com/Minilfat/shoc-dapp.git